dafydd61/interactiveVideoP5/plan.md

 ## What we're going to learn

 Throughout the workshop, we'll build some basic reactive pieces.
 True *interaction* is beyond the scope of this workshop, but we're going to come out with the tools to start down that road.

+### Get our fee wet with Arduino

+1. Basics
+	- The parts
+	- How it works
+	- How sketches work
+	- Writing sketches
+	- Editing Blink
+2. Basics of Breadboarding
+	- Moving blibk to a breadboard
+	- Doing something more interesting
+	- More later...

 ### Processing